eddie9712/Rust-Async-Context-Tracer/README.md

 ## Prerequisite:
 * Please install and build [uftrace](https://github.com/namhyung/uftrace) first
 * Make sure using the **rust toolchain that supports `mcount` call** (the `mcount` flag is temporarily broken and see [here](https://github.com/namhyung/uftrace/issues/1392) for a workaround)
-and if the circumstances permit, you can just use the earlier toolchain (`nightly-2021-03-16-x86_64-unknown-linux-gnu`)
+and if the circumstances permit, you can just use the earlier toolchain (e.g. `nightly-2021-03-16-x86_64-unknown-linux-gnu`)
 * Build your executable in **debug mode**
-e.g.(In `nightly-2021-03-16-x86_64-unknown-linux-gnu`)
+In rust nightly build:
 ```
-RUSTFLAGS="-Z instrument-mcount" cargo build
+RUSTFLAGS="-Z instrument-mcount -C passes=ee-instrument,post-inline-ee-instrument" cargo build --bin $BINARY_NAME
 ```
 ## What is a profiling tool for asynchronous rust?
 * With this tool, we can: